simp/simp-doc/docs/installation_guide/Hiera_Overview.rst

 ------------------

-**Automatic Lookup** You can now safely declare any class on any node with 'include', even if the class is parametized.
+**Automatic Lookup** You can now safely declare any class on any node with 'include', even if the class is parameterized.
 Before Hiera, this was not possible.
 Puppet will automatically retrieve class parameters from Hiera using keys.
 Add a key with a value pair to an appropriate yaml file, say default.yaml, as such: